-Jihad also implies the carrying out of all Divine commandments, putting religion into practice and avoiding the unlawful”.
-(Tafsir Kabeer Vol 2, P332)
+Jihad also implies the carrying out of all Divine commandments, putting religion into practice and avoiding the unlawful” (Tafsir Kabeer Vol 2, P332).

-Contemporary scholars on the concept of Jihad
+View of contemporary scholars on the concept of Jihad:

 These eloquently and concisely answer these questions about the purpose of jihad it says, “In God’s way”, for upholding the truth and justice and not for looting, economic and industrial competition, racial prejudice or other lowly instincts.
 The believer does not fight for such degrading purpose.
 Who does he fight?
 The answer is “Those who fight you“ but with the condition: “you do not transgress”.
 When passions are inflamed and the fire of revenge is raging do not be unjust!
 Since “God does not befriend the transgressors”.
 Women, children, disabled, elderly, peasants, priests and labourers who are non-combatants should not be harmed in anyway (Zia ul Quran vol 1:P132).

-Abdullah Yusuf Ali further endorses these views: “War is permissible in self-defence and under well defined limits.
+He further endorses these views: “War is permissible in self-defence and under well defined limits.
 When undertaken it must be pushed with vigour, but not relentlessly, but only to reinforce peace and freedom for divine worship”.
 Further on he says: “Islam is the religion of peace, good will, mutual understanding and good faith.
 But it will not encourage wrongdoing, and its men will hold their lives cheap in defence of honour, justice and religion, which they hold sacred.
 Their ideal is that of heroic virtue combined with unselfish gentleness and tenderness, such as is exemplified in the life of the prophet (peace be upon him).
 They believe in courage, obedience, discipline, duty and constant striving by all means in their power, physical, moral, intellectual and spiritual for the establishment of truth and righteousness”.

-Muhammad Asad a contemporary European commentator of the Quran understands the following from these verses: “These verses lay down unequivocally that only in self-defence (in the widest sense of the word) makes war permissible for the Muslims”.
+A contemporary European commentator of the Quran understands the following from these verses: “These verses lay down unequivocally that only in self-defence (in the widest sense of the word) makes war permissible for the Muslims”.
 “Permission to fight is given to those against whom war is wrongfully waged” (Al Hajj: 39).
 This verse lays down the fundamental principle of self-defence as the only possible justification of war” (The message of the Quran P51).
 Further evidence for the defensive war comes from the prophet’s march to Tabuk in the 9th year of Hijrah.
 When the Romans failed to appear on the battlefield, the Prophet did not go and attack.
-He returned home with his mighty army of 30,000 soldiers.
+He returned home with his mighty army of 30,000 soldiers”.